bitfocus/companion-module-techministry-midirelay/HELP.md

 ## TechMinistry-MIDIRelay

-This module will allow you to send MIDI Channel Voice and MIDI Show Control messages to a listener on a remote machine which will then relay the MIDI message to the device.
+This module will allow you to send MIDI Channel Voice, MIDI Show Control, and SysEx messages via HTTP requests to a listener on a remote machine which will then relay the MIDI message to the selected MIDI port on that remote machine.

 ### Configuration
 * The remote device must be running MIDI Relay, a listener program that relays the MIDI commands on the remote machine/network.
-* The software can be downloaded from <http://www.github.com/josephdadams/midi-relay>.
+* The lister/server software can be downloaded from <http://www.github.com/josephdadams/midi-relay>.
-* Configure the instance with the IP address of the remote machine.
+* Configure the instance with the IP address of the remote machine running the MIDI Relay listener/server.
-* The module makes HTTP requests over port 4000.
+* The module makes HTTP requests over port 4000 by default.

-### To use the module
+### To Use The Module
-Add an action to a button and choose the action you wish to use.
+Each action requires you to select a MIDI port.
+The list of ports are the ports available on the computer running MIDI Relay.
+Depending on the action chosen, other parameters are shown that can be sent along with the MIDI message.

-**Available actions:**
+You can select from the following actions:

 * Send MIDI Note On
 * Send MIDI Note Off
 * Send Polyphonic Aftertouch